Thoregon/ThoregonWiki/wiki/repositories.md

 'Free' repositories may be rejected by users.
 The will be blacklists for unregistered repositories.
 Users can define exceptions for blacklist entries.

+There is a set of repositories which are used by default:
+- thoregon: base system
+- thatsme: identity and base communication and payment
+- neuland: public apps

+Additional there is a set of repositories defined by the user

+## Service Worker

+puls offers an API to define repository references (per window) for the app

 ## Components